 Lettuce (Lactuca sativa) is an annual flower of the daisy family, Asteraceae.
-Most of the time, it is grown as a leaf vegetable, but its stem and seeds are sometimes harvested too.
-Although lettuce is mostly used for salads, it may also be found in other types of food, such as soups, sandwiches, and wraps; it can also be grilled.
+It is usually grown as a leaf vegetable, but its stem and seeds are sometimes harvested too.
+Although lettuce is mainly used for salads, it may also be found in other types of food, such as soups, sandwiches, and wraps; it can also be grilled.

 More to love in Italian Lettuce:

 - A type of chicory, this large, crisp leafy green has a mildly bitter taste

 - As a result of its popularity in Italian cuisine, it is often paired with soups and beans

 - An excellent green vegetable that is used for salads, cooked in vegetable dishes

 - And it is most commonly used as a tasty and crunchy sandwich filler

 Benefits of Italian Lettuce